SmartMeshFoundation/Photon/docs/contract_spec.md

 >Bob receives messages that Alice plans to close payment channel between them, in order to avoid losing tokens, Bob also has to submit the most recent BalanceProof that Alice has sent.
 Then Bob is able to call `updateBalanceProof` to update that proof upto the main chain and keept a record.

 #### Delegate Update Balance Proof of Non-Closing Participant
-We provide some new function in our released version, which we call it SmartRaiden Monitoring Service.
+We provide some new function in our released version, which we call it Photon Monitoring Service.
 This function aims at situations when one of channel participants plans to delegate relevant services to a trustworthy third-party for some reasons.
 Only after channel is closed, this function can be invoked by anyone among both channel participants and the third-party, with multiple times.
 The purpose of this function is to update balance proof of `partner` via delegation.

 ```soldity
  function updateBalanceProofDelegate(address partner, address participant, uint256 transferred_amount, bytes32 locksroot, uint64 nonce, bytes32 additional_hash, bytes partner_signature, bytes participant_signature) public